Lessons

 For babies and toddlers (ages 0-3 years & 11 months) and their parents, I teach Suzuki Early Childhood Education (music and movement) group classes.
 For more info or to sign up for the baby & toddler class, please see the Pasadena Suzuki Music Program's website.

 For children age 3 & up, Suzuki-style lessons include a student (the child) and a Practice Partner (usually the child's guardian) who sign up to attend together as a 2-person team.
 These child-adult teams attend weekly private lessons and weekly group classes (a twice-a-week commitment).
-(Adults seeking lessons for themselves may attend alone).
+(Adults seeking lessons for themselves may attend alone or with a friend or family member).

 For babies and toddlers (ages 0-3 years & 11 months) and their parents, I teach Suzuki Early Childhood Education (music and movement) group classes.
 For more info or to sign up for the baby & toddler class, please see the Pasadena Suzuki Music Program's website.

 For children age 3 & up, Suzuki-style lessons include a student (the child) and a Practice Partner (usually the child's guardian) who sign up to attend together as a 2-person team.
 These child-adult teams attend weekly private lessons and weekly group classes (a twice-a-week commitment).
-(Adults seeking lessons for themselves may attend alone).
+(Adults seeking lessons for themselves may attend alone or with a friend or family member).

 A child's Practice Partner or "home coach" is usually a parent, but can also be a grandparent, aunt or uncle, close family friend, nanny, or an older music student hired to be a "music sitter", etc.